How Does ULogViewer Read and Parse Logs

 After knowing what Raw Log Line will be generated by Log Data Source, you need to define Log Pattern to parse and extract information from Raw Log Line.

 Each Log Pattern is defined for specific single Raw Log Line.
 If each log can be generated from single Raw Log Line then you just need one Log Pattern.
-If each log may generated by more than one Raw Log Line then you need to define multiple Log Pattern for each type of Raw Log Line in single log.
+If each log may be generated by more than one Raw Log Line then you need to define multiple Log Pattern for each type of Raw Log Line in single log.

 For example: